 The fitting of the logistic curve is performed by the .GRlogisticFit function, which calls the drm function from the drc package to solve for the curve parameters.
 The GR curve fit function is given by $f(c) = GRinf + (1 - GRinf)/(1 + (c/GEC50)^h_GR)$ where c is concentration.
-The fit is performed under following constraints: h_GR in [.1, 5], GRinf in [-1, 1], and GEC50 in $[min(c)^1e^2, max(c)^1e^2]$ (c is concentration).
-The initial conditions for the fitting algorithm are $h_GR = 2$, GRinf = 0.1 and GEC50 = median(c).
-The fitting of the traditional dose response curve is done using the same formula, replacing GRinf with Einf, GEC50 with EC50, and h_GR with h_GR with h_GR is performed on the relative cell counts instead of h_GR values.
-Also, since the traditional dose response curve is bounded between 0 and 1 whereas the h_GR dose response curve is bounded between -1 and 1, we restrict Einf to the range h_GR is performed on the range h_GR in h_GR with h_GR with h_GR with h_GR with h_GR is performed on the relative cell counts instead of h_GR values.
-Also, since the traditional dose response curve is bounded between -1 and 1, we restrict Einf to the range h_GR is h_GR .
+The fit is performed under following constraints: h_GR in [.1, 5], GRinf in [-1, 1], and GEC50 in [min(c)1e-2, max(c)1e2] (c is concentration).
+The initial conditions for the fitting algorithm are h_GR = 2, GRinf = 0.1 and GEC50 = median(c).
+The fitting of the traditional dose response curve is done using the same formula, replacing GRinf with Einf, GEC50 with EC50, and h_GR with h.
+The fit is performed on the relative cell counts instead of GR values.
+Also, since the traditional dose response curve is bounded between 0 and 1 whereas the GR dose response curve is bounded between -1 and 1, we restrict Einf to the range [0, 1].